chinapedia/wikipedia.abstract.en/Page/Major_depressive_disorder.md

 Typically, people are treated with counseling and antidepressant medication.[21]
 Medication appears to be effective, but the effect may only be significant in the most severely depressed.[22][23]
 It is unclear whether medications affect the risk of suicide.[24]
 Types of counseling used include cognitive behavioral therapy (CBT) and interpersonal therapy.[25][26]
 If other measures are not effective, electroconvulsive therapy (ECT) may be considered.[27]
 Hospitalization may be necessary in cases with a risk of harm to self and may occasionally occur against a person's wishes.[28]

 Major depressive disorder affected approximately 216 million people (3% of the world's population) in 2015.[29]
 The percentage of people who are affected at one point in their life varies from 7% in Japan to 21% in France.[30]
 Lifetime rates are higher in the developed world (15%) compared to the developing world (11%).[31]
 It causes the second-most years lived with disability, after lower back pain.[32]
 The most common time of onset is in a person's 20s and 30s.[33][34]
 Females are affected about twice as often as males.[35][36]
 The American Psychiatric Association added "major depressive disorder" to the _Diagnostic and Statistical Manual of Mental Disorders_ (DSM-III) in 1980.[37]
 It was a split of the previous depressive neurosis in the DSM-II, which also encompassed the conditions now known as dysthymia and adjustment disorder with depressed mood.[38]
-Those currently or previously affected may be stigmatized.[39]
-Wikipedia-VideoWiki-Major_depressive_disorder_overview.webm)]]
+Those currently or previously affected may be stigmatized.[39] )]]

 Signs and symptoms

-A_woman_diagnosed_as_suffering_from_melancholia._Colour_lith_Wellcome_L0026686.jpg Major depression significantly affects a person's family and personal relationships, work or school life, sleeping and eating habits, and general health.[40]
+Major depression significantly affects a person's family and personal relationships, work or school life, sleeping and eating habits, and general health.[40]
 Its impact on functioning and well-being has been compared to that of other chronic medical conditions, such as diabetes.[41]

 A person having a major depressive episode usually exhibits a very low mood, which pervades all aspects of life, and an inability to experience pleasure in activities that were formerly enjoyed.
 Depressed people may be preoccupied with, or ruminate over, thoughts and feelings of worthlessness, inappropriate guilt or regret, helplessness, hopelessness, and self-hatred.[42]
 In severe cases, depressed people may have symptoms of psychosis.
 These symptoms include delusions or, less commonly, hallucinations, usually unpleasant.[43]
 Other symptoms of depression include poor concentration and memory (especially in those with melancholic or psychotic features),[44] withdrawal from social situations and activities, reduced sex drive, irritability,[45] and thoughts of death or suicide.
 Insomnia is common among the depressed.
 In the typical pattern, a person wakes very early and cannot get back to sleep.[46]
 Hypersomnia, or oversleeping, can also happen.[47]
 Some antidepressants may also cause insomnia due to their stimulating effect.[48]